Anne Jackson: Personal life

 Jackson was married to actor Eli Wallach, with whom she acted frequently, from March 5, 1948, until his death on June 24, 2014.
-They had three children, Peter, Katherine, and Roberta.
+They had three children, including Roberta.
 Her marriage to Wallach was one of the longest and most successful in the industry.
 She later taught at the HB Studio in Manhattan, and continued to act in cameo roles.

 Death

 Jackson died at her home in Manhattan on April 12, 2016, aged 90.